mumoyarce96/voronoi_animations/README.md

-# voronoi_animations
-Utilizing Voronoi Tessellations as a Proxy for Pitch Control in Football
+# Utilizing Voronoi Tessellations as a Proxy for Pitch Control in Football